jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 if they were PSYKERs.

   ### Mokhor
+  _Note/TODO: This Dynasty's ability is unfun, uninteractive, and overall bad design._

   - **\[Ability] Rad-wreathed:** All non-MOKHOR and non-C'TAN SHARD units that are within 2" of this unit have their Strength characteristic reduced by 1 (down to a minimum of 1).
 In addition, when a model in this unit makes a ranged attack with a Particle Weapon, if the weapon's **Particle Weapon** ability would activate (to double the number of